Sunday, 5 November 2017

 Waverley is credited with inventing the 'Historical Novel' as a complete genre and it's a great story: packed with Jacobites, Aristocrats, the 1745 uprising of Bonnie Prince Charlie, gorgeous Scottish landscapes and doomed romantic causes.
 I thoroughly recommend it.
 Who said great historical literature has to be hard work, not a rollicking good story?
 Rubbish!

 For me, the most interesting part of Waverley was how good it was at bringing a whole historical period to faithful life.
-This is due to its unique relation to the subject of the book.
+This is due to its distinct relation to the subject of the book.
 Unlike most historical novels, including Ivanhoe, Waverley is not a more-or-less well researched recreation of some distant historical epoch like the Middle Ages, Ancient Rome, or Saxon England.
-Its subtitle is 'Tis 60 Years Since', meaning from 1745 and Bonnie Prince Charlie's rebellion when the book is set to around 1805 when Scott was writing it, putting it squarely in living memory.
+Its subtitle is Tis 60 Years Since, meaning 60 years from 1745 and Bonnie Prince Charlie's rebellion, when the book is set, to around 1805 when Scott was writing it.
+This means the subject of the book is just on the edge of living memory.
 This is the foundation for the multiple historical layers the book manages to vividly animate.

-Scott's 1805 provides the narrator while the main story is set in 1745, the year of Bonnie Prince Charlie's great uprising, the closest the Jacobites came to restoring the Stuarts to the throne, and which led to the final destruction of the traditional Highland society.
+Scott's 1805 provides the narrator, while the main story is set in 1745, the year of Bonnie Prince Charlie's great uprising, the closest the Jacobites came to restoring the Stuarts to the throne, and which led to the final destruction of the traditional Highland society.
 This is not just a fictional tale inspired by a true story though.
 Scott's main characters are invented, but the events, anecdotes, places, historical characters, and the religio-political environment of his story are almost all real incidents recounted to him by veterans and bystanders to the 1745 campaign itself, many of whom were still around in the 1790s and 1800s.
-Along with Scott's familiarity as a native Scot and intense research into the geography and events, this gives a remarkable accuracy to Scott's portrayal, backed up by more sources and end-notes than most 'factual' history books.
+Along with Scott's familiarity as a native Scot, and intense research into the geography and events, this gives a remarkable accuracy to Scott's portrayal, backed up by more sources and end-notes than many 'factual' history books.
 Something only possible because it was a grandparents, double generation, earlier.
 We get a double perspective on this period, both represented within the story itself and directly remembered in Scott's 1805 layer.
 This is almost more journalism than imaginative historical recreation, like someone in my childhood in the 1990s writing about the Second World War, still surrounded by veterans who could contradict a nonsense portrayal.

 The next layer down is the 1715 Jacobite rebellion, a generation earlier.
 The rising for the Old Pretender, the father of Bonnie Prince Charlie, and son of the British King James II.
 Within Waverley itself 1715 is the immediate background driving the current events of 1745 and something which all the older characters were directly involved in.
 This makes it feel very recent in terms of the story.
 And in the meta-context of Scott's narration it is dragged forward into 1805 because then also it is still within the edge of living memory.
 Scott refers to having heard stories from those who were 'out' in 1715, fighting in that rebellion, presumably in Scott's youth of the 1780s.
 This seems remarkable but, in turn, it's like hearing from a First World War veteran in the 1980s (of whom some were still alive into the new Millennium).